kiwicarolin/kiwicarolin.github.io/index.md

 ## Specialties

-* Create impactful AR/VR applications to change how we view the future
+* Create impactful AR/VR applications for a new outlook on how we view the future
+* Prototype ideas, experiences and scenarios in the intersection of science, design and development
 * Passionate about radically improving how we interact with new technology
-* Innovate through design thinking to solve problems in less explored spaces
+* Use design thinking approaches to solve problems creatively in completely new landscapes
 * Generate user insights through user research using mixed methods and interpreting its data
 * Collaborating with a range of professions and speaking their language
-* Create copies of reality via 3D reconstruction

 ***